mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

        - *Use case = EC2* and hit *Next*, search for "AmazonS3FullAccess" policy and hit *Next*
        - *name* = "vprofile-EC2-access-s3" and hit *Create role*.
 9. Go to *EC2 > Instances > vprofile-app01 > Actions > Security > Modify IAM role >* in the drop down select your role and hit the *Update IAM role*.
-8.  ssh into the Tomcat server
+10.  ssh into the Tomcat server
+11. Run

-9. Run *"apt update && apt install awscli -y"*
+         apt update && apt install awscli -y
-10. Run *"aws s3 ls"* to see if the IAM role that was attached to the EC2 has access permissions to the bucket.
+12. To see if the IAM role that was attached to the EC2 has access permissions to the bucket.

+         aws s3 ls
-11. Run this command to copy the artifact; *"aws s3 cp s3://your-bucket-name/vprofile-v2.war /tmp/"*
+13. Run this command to copy the artifact

+         aws s3 cp s3://your-bucket-name/vprofile-v2.war /tmp/

 ## Setup and Verification on the EC2 Instance

-1. Stop the Tomcat service; *"systemctl stop tomcat9"*
+1. Stop the Tomcat service

+         systemctl stop tomcat9
-2. Remove the default install;  *"rm -rf /var/lib/tomcat9/webapps/ROOT"*
+2. Remove the default install

+         rm -rf /var/lib/tomcat9/webapps/ROOT
-3. Copy the new artifact from the */tmp/* folder and rename it; *"cp /tmp/vprofile-v2.war /var/lib/tomcat9/webapps/ROOT.war"*
+3. Copy the new artifact from the */tmp/* folder and rename it;

+         cp /tmp/vprofile-v2.war /var/lib/tomcat9/webapps/ROOT.war
-4. Restart the service; *"systemctl start tomcat9.service"*
+4. Restart the service

+         systemctl start tomcat9.service
-5.  *ls* /var/lib/tomcat9/webapps/
+         ls /var/lib/tomcat9/webapps/
-6. Verify the copied file; *"cat /var/lib/tomcat9/webapps/ROOT/WEB-INF/classes/application.properties"*
+5. Verify the copied file

+         cat /var/lib/tomcat9/webapps/ROOT/WEB-INF/classes/application.properties

 ### Create Target Group and Load Balancer